 The world of children’s publishing is varied, depending on the type of book and the age range of the intended reader.

-We hope that’s useful information, and good luck with your book in 2017.
+We hope that’s useful information, and good luck with self-publishing your books.